-Figure 4.7 presents the distribution of households using electricity as the main source of lighting by district.
-In Gakenke district, only 1% of households use electricity as their main source of lighting, meaning that the district comes last within the Northern Province after Musanze (14.5%), Gicumbi (8.9), Burera (3.2%) and Rulindo (2.6%).

-Urban areas have 46.1% of households using electricity as their main source of lighting while it is only 4.8% in rural areas and 10.8% at national level.
-Hence Gakenke district is below the national, urban and rural area averages.
+Figure 4.7 presents the distribution of households using electricity as their main source of lighting by district.
+In Gasabo district, 47.3% of households use electricity as the main source of lighting, meaning the district is third country-wide after Kicukiro (63%) and Nyarugenge (61.6%).
+Urban areas have 46.1% of households using electricity as the main source of lighting, while the figure is only 4.8% in rural areas and 10.8% at national level.